 The Stress Factor

 Moderate levels of stress are normal and can be managed by the body.
-But in our overscheduled society in which we all face far too many competing priorities, stress can easily become chronic.
-When your body is in a constant state of stress – the “fight or flight” mode, your body shuts down its less critical systems and your adrenal glands release cortisol.
-The result is a weak immune system which is less willing and able to fight off illness.
+But in our overscheduled society in which we all face far too many competing priorities, stress can easily overwhelm.
+When your body is in a constant state of stress – the “fight or flight” mode, your adrenal glands release cortisol and your body prioritizes its most critical systems.
+The result is that your immune system has fewer resources to respond quickly and effectively.
 In addition, stress often leads to sugar cravings, and sugar is certainly not supportive of the immune system.

-On the other hand, when we take steps to manage stress and give the body positive experiences like a hike with a friend, laughing with your spouse, or playing with your pet, our bodies secrete endorphins.
-Endorphins have been shown to lead to an improved immune response.
+On the other hand, when you take steps to manage stress and give the body positive experiences like a hike with a friend, a laugh with your spouse, or playing with your pet, your brain secretes endorphins.
+Endorphins have been shown to support an improved immune response.

 Balance Your Gut